Agaggar/EKF_slam/nusim/README.md

 `ros2 launch nusim nusim.launch.xml` will launch nusim, rviz, and a robot and joint state publisher.
 Thhis launch file calls `load_one.launch.py` from nuturtle_description.

 ### Parameters
-Parameters can only be changed in `config/basic_world.yaml`.
+Parameters can be changed in `config/basic_world.yaml`.
 The parameters include:

 - x0: initial x coordinate of the robot, m
 - y0: initial y coordinate of the robot, m